IgniteUI/indigo-design-docfx/en/components/calendar.md

 ---
 title: Calendar - Design System Component
-_description: The Calendar Component Symbol is used as a visual representation of a date providing the necessary mechanisms to navigate day, month and year part of it.
+_description: The Calendar Component is used as a visual representation of a date providing the necessary mechanisms to navigate day, month and year part of it.
 _keywords: Design Systems, Design Systems UX, UI kit, Figma, Ignite UI for Angular, Figma to Angular, Angular, Angular Design System, Export code from Figma, Design Kits for Angular, Figma HTML, Figma to HTML, Figma UI kits
 ---